image

 Craftsman Reinvented

-Nestled in the Maclastor Grove neighborhood, a charming 1-½ story bungalow is transformed with a second-floor addition.
+Nestled in the Macalester-Groveland neighborhood, a charming 1-½ story bungalow is transformed with a second-floor addition.

 Vintage Charm

-A porch of an 1888 Victorian home is remodeled to provide homeowners with the functionality they needed while also honoring its architectural details.
+This award-winning porch remodel of an 1888 Victorian home provides homeowners with the functionality they need while honoring its architectural details.

 Beck Bathroom